 What do you think is the number one mistake practice owners make?
 Not charging enough, working too little, working too much, too few employees, too many employees??

 In truth, all of these can be a problem but the NUMBER ONE MISTAKE practice owners make is not knowing the breakeven point of their business.
+Do you know exactly how much revenue the business has to produce each month to pay the bills?
 The breakeven point occurs when the business is neither making nor losing money.
 In other words Revenue = total expenses.
+Of course the goal of every business should be to make a profit over and above the breakeven point.

 I was talking with a new business owner recently who had fulfilled her dream and opened a restaurant.
 The business had grown faster than expected and she was struggling to keep up.
 She had hired several new employees to maintain a good service culture and the increased expenses had forced her to take out a loan to cover expenses.
 She wasn’t able to pay herself but she was quite certain that when business increased, she would be able to pay back the loan and start taking a nice salary.
 However, she really had no idea how much revenue she needed to operate the business and to generate enough excess cash to pay back her debts and to be able to pay herself a salary.